pluginpal/strapi-plugin-sitemap/CONTRIBUTING.md

 When you're sending a pull request:

+- Preferably create the pull request to merge in to the `develop` branch
 - Prefer small pull requests focused on one change.
 - Verify that linters and tests are passing.
 - Review the documentation to make sure it looks good.